 We at Fourmeta are Shopify experts.
 We have been working with Shopify for several years and have helped hundreds of entrepreneurs build successful online stores on Shopify.
 In our experience, we've found that Shopify is by far the best platform for most businesses.
 This is not to say that it is flawless.
 Just like all of us, Shopify does have things to improve, but overall, it is an excellent ecommerce platform.
 By the end of this article, you will see our reasoning and, hopefully, have a better understanding of whether or not Shopify is right for you.

 First thing first, let's take a look at what Shopify is and does.
 Shopify is an ecommerce platform that enables businesses of all sizes to create an online store.
 It offers users a customizable platform, an easy-to-use checkout process, and a wide range of features.
 Overall, it is a very popular ecommerce solution with over two million active users.
-During the fiscal year 2021, Shopify produced total revenues of more than 4.6 billion dollars in the United States.
-Since 2015, Shopify's total revenue has increased by more than four billion dollars, indicating strong growth.
+During the fiscal year 2022, Gross Merchandise Volume (GMV) exceeded $197 billion for the year ended December 31, 2022.
+Since 2015, Shopify's total revenue has beenindicating strong growth.

 Founded in 2006, Shopify is headquartered in Ottawa, Canada.
 In addition to its flagship product - the Shopify ecommerce platform - it offers a number of other products and services, including Shopify POS (point-of-sale), Shopify Payments, and Shopify Shipping.

 Shopify has been incredibly successful since its inception and continues to grow at a rapid pace.
 In the past few years, it has expanded its reach to more than 175 countries and has become the third biggest online retailer in the USA (Amazon and eBay are the top 2).